-We make 4-6 keyhole incisions in your abdomen through which we can insert the laparoscopic/robotic surgical instruments.
+We make 4 - 6 keyhole incisions in your abdomen through which we can insert the laparoscopic/robotic surgical instruments.

 We separate your kidney from surrounding structures such as the bowel, liver, spleen, muscle, and fat.
-We then staple or clamp off the blood supply to your kidney.
+We then find the blood vessels supplying blood to your kidney and temporarily clamp them off.